sultanalieva-s/brave-chat-server/README.md

-# This is just a fork for educational purposes only.
+# This is a fork for educational purposes only.
 Here will be notes about WebScoket Protocol and Pub/Sub Architecture.
+The reason why the notes are in this repo is because the app is a very good example of how to use websocket + pub/sub to implement a chat.

 # Brave Chat Server